 The Dover Public Library has the authority to make reasonable rules that are universally applicable regarding the allowed use of library buildings and property, including content-neutral restriction of conduct involving passing out literature.
 The public sidewalks around the library property are a traditional public forum subject to reasonable time, place and manner restrictions on those wishing to use them for purposes protected by the First Amendment of the Constitution of the United States.
 As such, the Library allows people to circulate petitions and distribute leaflets outside library facilities, subject to the following rules and regulations:

-- Persons circulating petitions for signatures or leafleting may stand on Library
+- Persons circulating petitions for signatures or leafleting may stand on Libraryproperty; however, they may not engage in collecting signatures or distributingleaflets inside Library buildings.

-- Only one person at a time is permitted to solicit signatures for a single petition or
+- Only one person at a time is permitted to solicit signatures for a single petition orleaflet.

 - Panhandling is not permitted on Library property.